 - Business logic separated from your presentational logic

 - Stop wasting time building code that is already available in stable/tested 3rd party libraries

 Let’s look at overcoming the next hurdle in this process.

 At this point, you and your dev team are all on board, but you (or your senior developer) doesn’t have the last say on big decisions like this.
-So, you need to convince them that a large scale refactoring is needed.
+So, you need to convince management that a large scale refactoring is needed.

 But there’s a problem: your company is not interested in making software, they want to make money and please their customers.
-This is how your non-developer manager or company owner (even if he is a developer 🙂 ) will probably think this through:
+This is how your non-developer manager or company owner (even if he is a developer) will probably think this through:

 Spending weeks and months changing a bunch of code (i.e. refactoring) doesn’t really affect our users!
 It doesn’t even change what the customers see and how they use our product.
 Instead, we should build new features to give our customers more value.
 Afterall, more value given to our user = more money in our pocket.

 So, you have a problem.
-You know that the software you have to hard to maintain, hard to extend, can’t be tested, and is not portable.
+You know that the software you have is hard to maintain, hard to extend, can’t be tested, and is not portable.
 But, that means nothing to the people who need to actually decide if they will pay you to do the required work.